 Aug.
 26: Rogue One: A Star Wars Story

 Time: Movies start at dusk; around 9 p.m.

 West Seattle Outdoor Movies

 West Seattle offers alfresco viewing at their annual Saturday outdoor movie series.
-From action flicks to family blockbusters, you and the fam can catch it all in the courtyard between Hotwire Coffee and Dr. Wolff.
-Make sure to bring your low-back chairs and some dinero for concessions, raffle prizes and even root beer floats with Husky Deli ice cream.
+From action flicks to family blockbusters, you and the fam can catch it all in the Fauntleroy Triangle next to the YMCA (note the new location this year!).
+Make sure to bring your low-back chairs and some dinero for concessions and raffle prizes.
 All money collected from this summertime series will benefit local charities.